nohehf/awesome-terminal/README.md

-# awsome-terminal :rainbow:
+# awesome-terminal :rainbow:
 ![terminal.png](https://github.com/nohehf/awsome-terminal/blob/main/terminal.png?raw=true)
-This is a quick guide to set up an awesome terminal that will change your life (or not but its definitely worth the try).
+This is a quick guide to set up an awesome terminal that will change your life (or not but it's definitely worth the try).
 After completing the following your terminal will have:
 - Awsome theme (colors) & more syntax coloring with minimalist style
 - Icons
 - Live git status in the command line (status, branch...)
 - Auto-suggestion while typing commands
 - Cool aliases like `..` instead of `cd ..`
-- Infinite customizations possibilities !
+- Infinite customizations possibilities!
 - ...

-*Please note that this guide is strongly opinionated, as it is my setup, but you can still customize it a lot afterwards dont worry.*
+*Please note that this guide is strongly opinionated, as it is my setup, but you can still customize it a lot afterward don't worry.*

-For windows I recomand using wsl2 + windows terminal (download it in the microsoft store).
+For windows, I recommend using wsl2 + windows terminal (download it in the Microsoft store).

 ### Customizing your terminal emulator
-First you can setup your preferred terminal theme & font:
+First, you can set up your preferred terminal theme & font:
 If you wanna use windows terminal here is my ~~[settings.json]() config file~~ TODO
 #### Theme
-For the theme I like to use Atom one dark, but feel free to use any other one.
+For the theme, I like to use Atom one dark, but feel free to use any other one.
 ```json
 {
     "name": "Atom One Dark",